What makes us the City With Soul?

 The City With Soul claims writers – past and present - and wordy events for the lit-minded to experience.

-Explore the works of poet and professor Margaret Walker at the writing center she founded at Jackson State University.
-Stroll Eudora Welty’s House and Garden, not just as a museum, but as the place she lived and wrote every day.
+Stroll Eudora Welty's House and Garden, not just as a museum but as the place she lived and wrote every day.
 See where acclaimed author Richard Wright went to school, now the Smith Robertson Museum & Cultural Center, showcasing a rich collection of African American art, literature, and culture.
-Attend readings by notable authors at local bookstores and coffee shops.
+Attend readings by notable authors - local and national - at bookstores like the celebrated Lemuria Books, home to an impressive first-editions collection.
+And meet established and up-and-coming authors at the Mississippi Book Festival, a "literary lawn party" held on the grounds of the state capitol, held annually in August.

 Come experience the arts in the City With Soul.
 Or, the soul in the City With Arts.